-KEEPING IT ALIVE: All vessel operators agree to include these guidelines in annual training and respective policies and procedures documentation.
+KEEP IT ALIVE: All vessel operators agree to include these guidelines in annual training and respective policies and procedures documentation.
 Operators will provide feedback about compliance with the above guidelines to other operators and the appropriate agency.

-Send emails to:
+Send emails/queries to:

-Kevin E. Hood, Wilderness Program Manager kehood@fs.fed.us

-EXHIBIT A
+Sean Rielly, Lead Wilderness Ranger, srielly02@fs.fed.us Don MacDougall, Wilderness Program Manager, dmacdougall@fs.fed.us

-NOAA HARBOR SEAL APPROACH GUIDELINES IN GLACIAL FJORDS FOR VESSEL Operators
+EXHIBIT A: NOAA HARBOR SEAL APPROACH GUIDELINES IN GLACIAL FJORDS FOR VESSEL OPERATORS

-2015 map.
+\\2015 map.
 South Sawyer Glacier position may have changed.
 Vessels advised to maintain recommended travel corridor and distance from the encountered glacial face.